meaningfy-ws/er-system/docs/schema/CanonicalEntity.md

 description: 'A canonical entity is an entity that the ERE has created during the resolution process

   of ERS entities.
-It has the same attributes of Entity, with a different name that specifies its

-  meaning.

-  The ID of a canonical entity is its canonical URI.
+  TODO: we don''t support lineage for the moment, see the ERE contract document.

   '
 from_schema: https://data.europa.eu/ers/schema